fhiso/tsc-governance/priorities.md

 The following have been identified by the TSC as the current priorities

+1. Consensus on the nature of vocabularies within future FHISO standards.
+A [draft](/policies/vocabulary) of such a policy is available.

-1. The establishment of a [vocabulary](/policies/vocabulary) for the description of family history and genealogical sources.
+2. The establishment of a vocabulary for the description of family history and genealogical sources, suitable for the algorithmic construction of citations in various formats.

-2. The establishment of a source derivation [vocabulary](/policies/vocabulary).
+3. The establishment of a source derivation vocabulary.